Budgeting and Reporting on Balance Sheet Accounts

 Martus primarily focuses on income and expense accounts.
 However, it is possible to budget for and report on actuals related to balance sheet accounts (such as capital expenses or mortgage payments) within Martus.
 See the appropriate section below for details about how this can be done.
 Note the particular requirements and limitations of your specific accounting system integration.

-For Sage Intacct, QuickBooks, and Financial Edge NXT Integrations - All asset and liability accounts are synced into Martus automatically, but the sync sets them to Inactive within Martus because they are not typically used.
+All asset and liability accounts are synced into Martus automatically, but the sync sets them to Inactive within Martus because they are not typically used.

 To budget for an asset or liability account within Martus, use Setup > Accounts to change the status of the account to Active and lock the status so that it is not switched back to Inactive by the next sync.

 Additionally, change the type of the account to 'Expense' or 'Other Expense' (for liability accounts) or to 'Income' or 'Other Income' (for asset accounts) and lock the account type.
+That will ensure the account is available for budgeting and displayed on the Financial Reports.
+You may also wish to set the account to Restricted and/or Excluded in order to limit user access.

 For File-Based Integrations